Westbury White Horse: In popular culture

-The White Horse was referenced in G. K. Chesterton's epic poem The Ballad of the White Horse (1911) and the books The Tontine (1955) by Thomas B. Costain, The Emigrants (1980) by Caribbean author George Lamming, and in the novel The English Patient (1992) by Michael Ondaatje, as the place where the sapper Kip learned how to deactivate bombs.
+The White Horse was referenced in G. K. Chesterton's epic poem The Ballad of the White Horse (1911) and also in The Tontine (1955) by Thomas B. Costain, The Emigrants (1980) by George Lamming, and The English Patient (1992) by Michael Ondaatje, as the place where the sapper Kip learned how to deactivate bombs.
 Michael Morpurgo mentioned it as one of the inspirations for The Butterfly Lion.